msft-mirror-aosp/platform.external.rust.beto-rust/nearby/README.md

 system dependencies needed to start building and running all of the artifacts in the codebase.

-Running the image runs check-everything.sh to verify all of the targets can successfully build and all of the tests pass in your new container environment.
+Running the image runs `cargo run -- check-everything` to verify all of the targets can successfully build and all of the tests pass in your new container environment.

 To open a bash shell from the container environment: